 Disclaimer: Phoenix Wright: Ace Attorney was created by Shu Takumi, and is the property of CAPCOM, as well as all characters within.
 I am using them without permission, and I am making no money off of them.

 If he had only known the steps, it would've been so simple.

 Heck, It was already simple, at least as far as his fourteen-year-old self had figured.
-All he had to do with ask Peggy Sue for the waltz at the Maximo Junior High retro-50s dance.
+All he had to do with ask Peggy Sue for a slow-dance at the Maximo Junior High Valentine's Day dance.
 He knew she liked him, at least a little bit, and everyone else had already come with dates, so there was no competition to worry about.
 It was time for a stalwart future attorney to poke an accusing finger at his target and say: "Hey, you wanna dance, doncha?"

 Too bad he didn't know the first thing about fast dancing.

-The next dance the DJ had chosen was not the waltz, but the jitterbug.
+The next dance the DJ had chosen was not a slow-dance, but some sort of tango-salsa fusion.
 A high octane jig in where he was completely outclassed by even the average A. V. Club nerd.
 The awkward teenager has managed to steer Peggy and himself straight into a stepladder at the side of the gym, knocking them both into a tangled heap on the floor.
 The laughter of his peers rang in his ears, at least before the sirens did, when they got him out on a stretcher.

 That night, he had left the dance with a broken leg, and Peggy had left with a new beau, a soccer player from another school who was quick to comfort a fallen maiden.
 And that had been the end of dance parties for him.